Scott C. Gottlieb

 Leveling the Playing Field

-Using a personal injury lawyer can help level the playing field when dealing with insurance companies, Scott says.
+Using a lawyer can help level the playing field when dealing with insurance companies, Scott says.

 “There was a study done by Allstate Insurance that shows on average persons represented by a lawyer resolve their claims for three times as much as a person without a lawyer,” he says.
 “We understand that by hiring a lawyer, he or she is going to have to be paid out of a portion of the money you recover.
 Prior results do not guarantee a similar outcome, but as a general rule, you’ll do better with a lawyer.”

-Scott notes his interests as a personal injury lawyer are aligned with those of his clients.
+Scott notes his interests as an injury lawyer are aligned with those of his clients.

 “Our incentive is to get the insurance company to pay as much as possible,” Scott says.
 “Your best interest is our best interest.
 The more we recover for you, the larger our fee.
 Let’s be frank – the better you do, the better we do.
 So it’s a win-win situation.”